 When dry hopping while the beer at a typical ale fermentation temperature (18℃ - 20℃) the rate of extraction is increased.
 It is possible to achieve full extraction is just 24 hours.

-When dry hopping at cooler temperatures the rate of extraction decreases.
-Dry hopping at 14℃ may increase the time to full extraction to 3 days or more.
+When dry hopping at cooler temperatures the rate of extraction decreases slightly.
+Dry hopping at 14℃ may increase the time to full extraction to 2 - 3 days.
 One of the benefits of dry hopping at cooler temperatures is the reduction in the extraction of polyphenols.